CodeBlanco/cka-exam-study-guide/README.md

-# CKA
+# What is this?
-The point of this repo is to be a study guide to pass the CKA exam.
+This repository was created to aid passing the CKA exam.
+It utilizes many technologies
+- Terraform
+- AWS
+- Linux
+- Kubeadm
+- kubelet
+- containerd
+- Github Actions

+Basically, there is a Github Action Pipeline that can apply/plan/destroy AWS instances.
+The instances all have containerd, kubeadm, and some network configs.
+The automation intentionally stops here because this is similar to the CKA exam environment.

+So after the pipeline creates the instances, you SSH in, create a cluster, join some nodes, practice some kubernetes, pass the CKA exam.

+The yaml files in the `templates` directory are examples meant to be practiced for the exam.
+Below are some handy commands.

 ## Quick Commands